chelstein/EAS-Tools/README.md

 * **Audio Splicer**
   * Combine multiple custom audio samples into one continuous WAV file
   * Useful for creating custom audio without the use of programs like Audacity
-  * Supports inserting silence between samples
+  * Supports inserting silence between samples, trimming audio, splits, and much more

 ---

 ## 🚀 Quick start